veronesecoms/oop-angular-crud-ngrx/README.md

   # :rocket: OOP Crud Angular

-This is a basic crud example of how you can can extend a base component and service that have all the similar functions between components and services.
+This is a basic crud example of how you can can extend a base component and service that have all the similar functions and states between yours components.

+## Installing

+Just run `npm install` to install all the dependencies.

 ## Development server

+Run `json-server --watch db.json` to start the fake api;
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding